cppalliance/decimal/README.md

 Decimal is an implementation of IEEE-754:2008 decimal floating point numbers.
 See also [1].

-The library is is header-only, and requires C++14.
+The library is header-only, and requires C++14.
 It is compatible through C++14, 17, 20, 23 and beyond.

 # Notice